 Once my pre-inspection research is finished and I have been able to shortlist the catalogue, conducting physical inspections are critical as it allows me to identify whether the physical type matches the pedigree of the yearling.

 It is a big advantage if I can inspect the yearlings for the first time in their natural environment before they arrive at the sale.
-I like to get a feel for how they are raised and also see their temperament whilst they are in a familiar environment.
+I like to get a feel for how they are raised and see their temperament whilst they are in a familiar environment.
 This can often be extremely time consuming and requires long days on the road travelling around the country, but I believe it gives me an edge once I get to the sale.

-· Nice sloping shoulder & deep girth.
+· Nice sloping shoulder and deep girth

 · Short back